 Some factors that can decrease central venous pressure are hypovolemia or venodilation.
 Either of these would decrease venous return and thus decrease the central venous pressure.
 A decrease in central venous pressure is noted when there is more than 10% of blood loss or shift of blood volume.
 A decrease in intrathoracic pressure caused by forced inspiration causes the vena cavae to collapse which decreases the venous return and, in turn, decreases the central venous pressure.

 Elevated Central Venous Pressure can occur in heart failure due to decreased contractility, valve abnormalities, and dysrhythmias.
 Any patients on ventilator assistance that have excessive positive end-expiratory pressure would have an increase in pulmonary arterial resistance which causes an increase in central venous pressure.
 However, an increased central venous pressure caused by increased pulmonary arterial resistance can also be affected by a decrease in the fraction of inspired oxygen, an increase in ventilation/perfusion abnormalities in the lung, an increase in pericardial pressure, or an increase in intra-abdominal pressure which would increase thoracic pressure.
 Increased juxta-cardiac pressure - tension pneumothorax, pericardial tamponade, right ventricular infarct, right ventricular outflow obstruction - can also decrease venous return.

 The ease of determination of the central venous pressure makes it a clinically attractive, albeit non-specific, indicator of fluid status.
-As such, other indices, such as the inferior vena cava collapsibility index (IVC CI) must be used adjunctively for more accurate assessment of volume status
+As such, other indices, such as the inferior vena cava collapsibility index (IVC CI), must be used adjunctively for a more accurate assessment of volume status